atlairovikin/werbly/docs/README.md

 ### Legal

-Werbly is part of the public domain, permitting unrestricted access and usage to and of itself.
+Werbly is dedicated to the public domain, permitting unrestricted access and usage to and of itself.
 For details, please refer to [docs/LICENSE.txt](https://github.com/atlairovikin/werbly/blob/main/LICENSE.txt)